tetranz/select2entity-bundle/README.md

 ##Options##
 * `class` is your entity class.
 Required
 * `text_property` This is the entity property used to retrieve the text for existing data.
-A getter method is created by prepending this with `get` so it probably needs to be proper case. e.g., `Name`.
 If text_property is omitted then the entity is cast to a string.
 This requires it to have a __toString() method.
 * `multiple` True for multiple select (many to many).
 False for single (many to one) select.
 * `minimum_input_length` is the number of keys you need to hit before the search will happen.
 * `page_limit` This is passed as a query parameter to the remote call.
 It is intended to be used to limit size of the list returned.
 * `placeholder` Placeholder text.
-* `data_type` is the type of remote data.
-It has only been tested for json but jsonp and xml are supported by select2.

 The url of the remote query can be given by either of two ways: `remote_route` is the Symfony route. `remote_params` are can be optionally specified to provide parameters.
 Alternatively, `remote_path` can be used to specify the url directly.